 As far as resolution goes, the author also checked a couple of stars: iota-1

 of resolution is probably around 26-27 arc seconds.
-Saturn does show
+Saturn does show rings, but they

 The author only had trouble with M57 and this was probably because of the low

 magnification.
 The rest of the objects were all easy targets.

 To those wishing to buy binoculars for astronomy, the author's advice is to not